awslabs/aws-ddk/docs/release/next/how-to/custom-stage.markdown

 ## The DataStage Class

 The AWS DDK provides a construct: `DataStage()` that can be inherited to build your own custom stages.
-[Link to Class Docs Needs to be added](https://awslabs.github.io/aws-ddk/release/latest/api/core/stubs/aws_ddk_core.pipelines.DataStage.html#aws_ddk_core.pipelines.DataStage)
+[DataStage()](https://awslabs.github.io/aws-ddk/release/latest/api/core/stubs/aws_ddk_core.pipelines.DataStage.html#aws_ddk_core.pipelines.DataStage)

 ## Building Your Own Data Stage
 Let's say we need to create a stage that publishes S3 events to an SNS Topic.